-Retired Air Force Gen. Michael Hayden is a former director of the both the Central Intelligence Agency (CIA) and the National Security Agency (NSA).
-Currently a principal at the Chertoff Group, a business consultancy established by former Director of Homeland Security Michael Chertoff, Hayden is a well known conservative pundit who has supported many of the controversial "war on terror" policies initially put in place by President George W. Bush.
+Retired Air Force Gen. Michael Hayden, a former director of the both the Central Intelligence Agency (CIA) and the National Security Agency (NSA), is a principal at the Chertoff Group, a business consultancy established by former director of Homeland Security Michael Chertoff.
+Hayden is also a frequent commentator on Fox News who staunchly defends controversial "war on terror" policies and promotes aggressive U.S. foreign policies.

-During his tenure in top intelligence posts, Hayden presided over the initiation and expansion of several controversial government programs, including the warrantless wiretapping of U.S. citizens' phone calls and the use of armed drones overseas.
+During his tenure in government, Hayden presided over several controversial government programs, including the warrantless wiretapping of U.S. citizens' phone calls and the use of armed drones overseas.
 Since leaving office, Hayden has insisted that the wiretapping program was "effective, appropriate, and lawful."
 A federal judge, however, subsequently ruled that the program likely violated the 1978 Foreign Intelligence Surveillance Act (FISA), which was enacted by Congress "specifically to rein in and create a judicial check for executive-branch abuses of surveillance authority."

 Following revelations in Spring 2013 that the National Security Agency was gathering large quantities of "metadata" about the private communications of American citizens, Hayden claimed that the program was necessary to prevent terrorist attacks and defended the administration's purported transparency.
 He also praised the Barack Obama administration's oversight of the agency.
 "Frankly, the Obama administration was more transparent about this effort than we were in the Bush administration," Hayden told CNN.
 "They made this metadata collection activity available to all the members of Congress.
 Not just all the members of the intelligence committees."